Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Change trainer parties
 - Change pc access in pokenav to first menu, and move ribbons to condition submenu
 - Make the sootopolis rayquaza calming groudon and kyogre a double battle (player + rayquaza against groudon and kyogre) mid scene. original idea by devolov
+- Change HoF to megas & primals if correct held items & rayquaza
 - Look at Lunos' todo list in his megamoddedexpansion project
 - Free up some trainers (Rival, Aqua/Magma leaders) by checking MAPSECs and other story-related flags.
 Could use a generic TrainerPartyOverride func
 - Change soaring palettes with DNS